Golden Handcuffs: When Your Salary Is a Cage

 When the Cage Was Built in Childhood

-When I sit with women like Sarah in my practice, I see how the golden handcuffs aren’t just about spreadsheets or salaries—they’re about a cage that was often built long before the first paycheck arrived.
+When I sit with women like Rina in my practice, I see how the golden handcuffs aren’t just about spreadsheets or salaries—they’re about a cage that was often built long before the first paycheck arrived.
 The financial pressures, the relentless demands, the invisible weight of ‘success’—they can trace back to childhood experiences where safety, love, and worth were conditional.
 Both the drive to excel and the simultaneous feeling of being trapped are rooted in early relational patterns that wired the brain’s survival systems in deeply complex ways.

 What I see in my clinical work is that for many of these women, the professional pattern isn’t new.
 It’s a repetition of developmental trauma — the early experience of learning that love, safety, and belonging were conditional on performance.

-Imagine a young Sarah, a child whose emotional needs were met only when she performed or achieved.
+Imagine a young Rina, a child whose emotional needs were met only when she performed or achieved.
 Maybe her caretakers were inconsistent—warm and nurturing one moment, critical or unavailable the next.
 This intermittent reinforcement creates a neurobiological pattern where her brain learned to associate safety and love with achievement and compliance.
 The limbic system, the emotional center of the brain, becomes hypervigilant, always scanning for cues that predict acceptance or rejection.
 Both the craving for approval and the fear of abandonment become inextricably linked.

-From a relational trauma perspective, Sarah’s nervous system developed in a context where the stakes felt unbearably high.
+From a relational trauma perspective, Rina’s nervous system developed in a context where the stakes felt unbearably high.
 When love feels conditional, the child’s survival depends on meeting impossible standards.
 This creates an internalized message: “If I’m not successful, I’m not safe.”
 That message doesn’t disappear with age—it evolves, morphing into the adult’s internal dialogue and decision-making framework.
-So when Sarah models her escape from finance, the anxiety isn’t just about numbers; it’s about the deep-rooted fear that leaving will mean losing her safety net, her identity, her worth.
+So when Rina models her escape from finance, the anxiety isn’t just about numbers; it’s about the deep-rooted fear that leaving will mean losing her safety net, her identity, her worth.

 Both the cage and the key are within this relational history.
-The golden handcuffs may feel like a financial bind, but they’re also a neurobiological bind—one forged in the early attachment wounds that taught Sarah to equate survival with achievement.
+The golden handcuffs may feel like a financial bind, but they’re also a neurobiological bind—one forged in the early attachment wounds that taught Rina to equate survival with achievement.
 Her stress response system is wired to respond to threat signals—like the possibility of leaving the familiar—even if that familiar is harmful.
 The HPA axis, which governs our stress hormones, becomes overactive, leading to physical symptoms like hair loss, insomnia, and chronic anxiety.
 It’s the body’s way of signaling that the cage isn’t just psychological; it’s physiological.

-Recognizing this both/and truth—that Sarah’s cage is financial and neurobiological—opens a path toward healing.
+Recognizing this both/and truth—that Rina’s cage is financial and neurobiological—opens a path toward healing.
 It means acknowledging the very real constraints she faces while also validating the deep survival strategies her nervous system has developed.
 In my work, I guide women to slowly renegotiate their relationship with safety and worth, helping them create new neural pathways where their value isn’t tethered to a number on a paycheck or a status symbol.
 It’s about building a new internal architecture of safety that doesn’t rely on external validation.

 Leaving the cage isn’t just a financial decision—it’s a profound act of reclaiming self from the shadows of early relational trauma.
 It requires patience, compassion, and a willingness to sit with discomfort as the nervous system learns new ways of being.
-For Sarah, and for many women like her, the journey toward freedom begins by understanding that the cage was built in childhood, but it doesn’t have to define her future.
+For Rina, and for many women like her, the journey toward freedom begins by understanding that the cage was built in childhood, but it doesn’t have to define her future.

 Both/And: The Job Can Be a Cage AND Leaving Isn’t the Only Answer

-Sarah’s story is one I hear time and again in my practice: the relentless tension between the shimmering promise of financial security and the gnawing, visceral toll of a life constrained by that very security.
+Rina’s story is one I hear time and again in my practice: the relentless tension between the shimmering promise of financial security and the gnawing, visceral toll of a life constrained by that very security.
 When we talk about golden handcuffs, it’s tempting to frame the dilemma as a simple choice—stay or leave.
 But the reality is far more complex.
 It’s a both/and.
 The job can absolutely be a cage, and leaving isn’t the only answer.
 That paradox itself can be a source of profound distress, because it leaves us suspended in a liminal space where no clear relief seems possible.

 What I want to offer here is a neurobiological and relational lens to understand why this tension feels so immobilizing.
-When Sarah looks at her spreadsheet for the twelfth time, the math isn’t just numbers on a page—it’s a map of her nervous system’s survival strategy.
+When Rina looks at her spreadsheet for the twelfth time, the math isn’t just numbers on a page—it’s a map of her nervous system’s survival strategy.
 The vesting schedule, the carry, the mortgage, the school tuition—they’re external anchors tethering her to a life that simultaneously supports and depletes her.
 Her brain’s limbic system, wired for safety and threat detection, perceives these anchors as both lifelines and shackles.
 The amygdala lights up with stress signals whenever she contemplates change, while the prefrontal cortex struggles to override that alarm with rational calculations of “escape.”

 This internal conflict is magnified when we consider relational trauma and attachment dynamics.
-Ambitious women like Sarah often develop a fierce sense of responsibility—not only to themselves but to the people and systems they care for.
-In Sarah’s case, the mortgage and private school tuition aren’t just financial obligations; they’re relational commitments woven into her identity as a provider and protector.
+Ambitious women like Rina often develop a fierce sense of responsibility—not only to themselves but to the people and systems they care for.
+In Rina’s case, the mortgage and private school tuition aren’t just financial obligations; they’re relational commitments woven into her identity as a provider and protector.
 Leaving the job threatens not only her economic foundation but her relational self-concept.
 This activates the attachment system, which craves connection and fears abandonment—even if the “connection” is to a stressful job rather than a person.

 So, what does it mean to hold both truths?
 That the job cages her and that leaving isn’t the only way out?
 It means cultivating a capacity for nuanced self-awareness that honors her ambivalence without rushing to either/or solutions.
 It means recognizing that the cage isn’t just external but also internal—the neurobiological imprints of safety and threat, the relational narratives of duty and self-neglect.